Ask Chef Dennis

 pork roasts coated with a dry rub and double wrapped in plastic wrap sitting on a white platter

-Wrap the pork in cling wrap, double wrapping it to make sure that its completely sealed to help avoid leakage.
+Wrap the pork in cling wrap, double-wrapping it to ensure that it’s completely sealed and to help avoid leakage.

 Place a plate under the wrapped pork and refrigerate for at least 12 hours up to 24 hours.